Ovid/unknown/README.md

 # DESCRIPTION

 This code is alpha.
 Some behavior may change.
+The module name may change.

 This module provides you with two new keywords, `unknown` and `is_unknown`.
 From the point of view of logic, the is often an improvement over `undef`